security-summer-school/essentials/application-lifetime/index.md

 - the memory address space of a process
 - how to start a process

-# Reminders and Prerequisites

-- Information required for this section
-- Commands / snippets that should be known, useful to copy-paste throughout the practical session

 # From Code to Application

 Every application is written in some form of code.